UniMath/agda-unimath/src/category-theory/yoneda-lemma-precategories.lagda.md

-# Yoneda lemma for precategories
+# The Yoneda lemma for precategories

 ```agda
 module category-theory.yoneda-lemma-precategories where